boinkor-net/nix-dash-docsets/README.md

 This flake is by far not complete yet.
 Things I'd like to do (that work in my personal system config flake, which is of no benefit to you):

 - Add a `nixosModules.default` and `darwinModules.default` that allows configuring where the output packages go
-- Configure github actions to publish a static page of the generated docsets, with auto-updates.